davidalvarezdlt/skeltorch/docs/main/first-steps.md

 config.schema.json
 ```

-You may also want to have a folder to store experiments and data and, optionally, another for scripts.
+The folders ``data/`` and ``experiments/`` are self-explanatory.
+The same for
+the configuration files

 ## 2. Creating the data class
-The data class, stored in ``data.py``, handles all functions related to the data of the project.
-It also covers the
+The data class, stored in ``/your_module_name/data.py``, handles all functions
+related with the data of the project.
+It also covers the creation of
-creation of ``torch.utils.data.Dataset`` and ``torch.utils.data.DataLoader`` objects.
+``torch.utils.data.Dataset`` and ``torch.utils.data.DataLoader`` objects.

-In order to create your own `skeltorch.Data` class, you should extend it and implement:
+In order to create your own `skeltorch.Data` class, you should extend it and
+implement:

 - ``create()``: called **only** when creating a new experiment.
+All class
-All class parameters created inside this function are
+parameters created inside this function are stored inside the experiment and
-stored inside the experiment and restored on each prospective load.
+restored on each prospective load.
-- ``load_datasets()``: loads a ``dict`` containing the datasets for the train, validation and test splits.
+- ``load_datasets()``: loads a ``dict`` containing the datasets for the train,
+validation and test splits.
-- ``load_loaders()``: loads a ``dict`` containing the loaders for the train, validation and test splits.
+- ``load_loaders()``: loads a ``dict`` containing the loaders for the train,
+validation and test splits.

 ```
 import skeltorch

-class MyDataClass(skeltorch.Data):
+class YourModuleNameData(skeltorch.Data):

     def create(self):
-        pass
+        raise NotImplementedError

     def load_datasets(self):
-        pass
+        raise NotImplementedError

     def load_loaders(self):
-        pass
+        raise NotImplementedError
 ```

-Check out our examples to find real implementations of ``skeltorch.Data`` classes.
+Check out our examples to find real implementations of ``skeltorch.Data``
+classes.

 ## 3. Creating the runner class
-The runner class, stored in ``runner.py``, handles all functions related to the pipelines of the projects.
-It uses the
+The runner class, stored in ``/your_module_name/runner.py``, handles all
+functions related with the pipelines of the projects.
+It uses the attributes
-attributes and methods of other objects (accessible as class parameters) to train, test and any other model-related
+and methods of other objects (accessible as class parameters) to train, test
-tasks that may be needed for the project.
-Remember that the models should be stored inside the ``model.py`` file.
+and any other model-related tasks that may be needed for the project.
+Remember
+that the models should be stored inside the ``/your_module_name/model.py``
+file.

 **Train Pipeline**

-In order to use the default ``train`` pipeline of Skeltorch, you will need to implement the function ``step_train()``.
+In order to use the default ``train`` pipeline of Skeltorch, you will need to
-This function receives the data of one iteration of the loader and returns the loss after being propagated through the
+implement the function ``step_train()``.
+This function receives the data of
+one iteration of the loader and returns the loss after being propagated through
-model.
+the model.

-You will also have to initialize your model and optimizer implementing ``init_model()`` and ``init_optimizer()``
+You will also have to initialize your model and optimizer implementing
+``init_model()`` and ``init_optimizer()`` respectively.
+Both of them must be
+stored as class parameters inside ``self.model`` and ``self.optimizer``,
 respectively.
-Both of them must be stored as class parameters inside ``self.model`` and ``self.optimizer``,
-respectively.

 ```
 import skeltorch
+from .model import YourModuleNameModel

-class MyRunnerClass(skeltorch.Runner):
+class YourModuleNameRunner(skeltorch.Runner):

     def init_model(self, device):
-        pass
+        self.model = YourModuleNameModel().to(device)

     def init_optimizer(self, device):
-        pass
+        raise NotImplementedError

     def step_train(self, it_data, device):
-        pass
+        raise NotImplementedError

+    ...
 ```

-**Test Pipeline**
+**Test and test Sample Pipelines**

-In order to make the ``test`` pipeline work, you must implement your own ``test()`` method.
-As every test is different
+In order to make the ``test`` pipeline work, you must implement your own
-depending on the project you are working on, you will have to implement the entire functionality of it.
-Notice that
+``test()`` method.
+As every test is different depending on the project you are
+working on, you will have to implement the entire functionality of it.
+Notice
-this function is called when invoking the "test" command on your module.
+that this function is called when invoking the "test" command on your module.

+The ``test_sample`` pipeline is supposed to work the same way as the ``test``,
+but for a single data item identified by the parameter "sample".

 ```
 import skeltorch
+from .model import YourModuleNameModel

-class MyRunnerClass(skeltorch.Runner):
+class YourModuleNameRunner(skeltorch.Runner):

+    ...

-    def test(self, epoch, devices):
+    def test(self, epoch, device):
-        pass
+        raise NotImplementedError

+    def test_sample(self, sample, epoch, device):
+        raise NotImplementedError
 ```

-Check out our examples to find real implementations of ``skeltorch.Runner`` classes.
+Check out our examples to find real implementations of ``skeltorch.Runner``
+classes.

 ## 4. Creating the configuration file

-Every time that you create a new experiment (``init`` pipeline), you will be asked to provide a configuration file
+Every time that you create a new experiment (``init`` pipeline), you will be
-associated with it.
-These configuration parameters will be accessible through the configuration object of your
+asked to provide a configuration file associated with it.
+These configuration
+parameters will be accessible through the configuration object of your
 experiment.
 Be careful, because these configuration parameters are immutable.
-This means that if you want to change one
-of them, you need to create a new experiment.
+This means that if you want to change one of them, you need to create a new
+experiment.

 Configuration files are created using ``.json`` format.
-You must group your configuration parameters in "groups".
-No
+You must organize your
-more than one level of grouping is allowed.
+configuration parameters in "groups".
+No more than one level of grouping is
+allowed.

 ```
 {
   "data": {
-        "dataset": "mnist",
+    "dataset": "<dataset_name>"
-        "image_size": 32
   },
   "training": {
     "batch_size": 32,
-        "lr": 1e-4
+    "lr": 0.0001
   }
 }
 ```

-This configuration will be automatically loaded in the ``configuration`` attribute of the ``experiment`` object.
-In this
+This configuration will be automatically loaded in the ``configuration``
-example, to get the configuration parameter named "dataset" of the group "data" you should call:
+attribute of the ``experiment`` object.
+In this example, to get the
+configuration parameter named "dataset" of the group "data" you should call:

 ```
 dataset = experiment.configuration.get('data', 'dataset')
 ```

+The file ``config.schema.json``, also created automatically, can be used to
+validate the configuration parameters when creating a new experiment.
+This file
+is optional and, if used, should be passed in the ``--config-schema-path``
+argument of ``init``.

-Check the API Documentation for a reference of attributes available in each object.
+Check the API Documentation for a reference of attributes available in each
+object.

 ## 5. Running Skeltorch
-The last step in order to create a Skeltorch project is to put everything together.
+The last step in order to create a Skeltorch project is to put everything
+together.
 Inside your ``__main__.py`` file:

 ```
 from skeltorch
-from .data import MyDataClass
-from .runner import MyRunnerClass
+from .data import YourModuleNameData from .runner import YourModuleNameRunner

-# Create a Skeltorch object with your own Data and Runner classes
-skel = skeltorch.Skeltorch(
+skeltorch.Skeltorch(
-    MyDataClass(),
-    MyRunnerClass()
-)

-# Run Skeltorch
-skel.run()
+    YourModuleNameData(),
+    YourModuleNameRunner()
+).run()
 ```

-**Congratulations, your project is now ready to be executed!** The next step is to run it.
-Check *running default
+**Congratulations, your project is now ready to be executed!** The next step is
-pipelines* for an extensive guide of how to do it.
+to run it.
+Check *running default pipelines* for an extensive guide of how
+to do it.